Skip to main content

 • Investigation and Discipline

-The Act No. 423/2015 on Statutory Audit requires the establishment of an investigation and disciplinary (I&D) system for auditors.
+Act No. 423/2015 Coll. on Statutory Audit requires the establishment of an investigation and disciplinary (I&D) system for statutory auditors.

-Slovenská Komora Audítorov (SKAU) operates an I&D system for its members under the supervision of Úrad pre dohl’ad nad vykonom auditu (UDVA).
-It is required under law to report all complaints received to UDVA on an annual basis (Article 40).
-The UDVA carries out I&D procedures for auditors of public interest entities.
+The Slovenská komora audítorov (Slovak Chamber of Auditors) operates an I&D system for its members under the supervision of the Úrad pre dohlad nad výkonom auditu (Audit Oversight Authority).
+In accordance with Article 40 of the Act, the chamber is required to report all complaints received to the authority on an annual basis.
+The Audit Oversight Authority conducts investigation and disciplinary procedures in respect of auditors of public interest entities and other entities within its direct supervisory remit.

-SKAU’s Supervisory Board comprises five members that are approved by the General Assembly to serve four-year terms.
-It is responsible for investigating members and sending proposals for disciplinary action to the SKAU Disciplinary Commission.
-The Disciplinary Commission may impose sanctions outlined in Article 49 of the law not later than within three years after the date when the breach took place.
-Sanctions may be appealed by the individual subject to disciplinary action within 15 days after the delivery of the decision.
-Members in both the Supervisory Board and Disciplinary Commission may be re-elected for a maximum of two consecutive terms.
+The chamber’s Supervisory Board comprises five members approved by the General Assembly for four-year terms.
+It is responsible for investigating complaints and referring cases for disciplinary action to the chamber’s Disciplinary Commission.
+The Disciplinary Commission may impose sanctions as set out in Article 49 of the Act, provided that proceedings are initiated no later than three years from the date of the breach.
+Decisions may be appealed by the individual concerned within 15 days of notification.
+Members of both the Supervisory Board and the Disciplinary Commission may be re-elected for a maximum of two consecutive terms.

 Current Status: Adopted